For tax year ending 6th April 2016

 When you use an allowance, such as your pension allowance, you reduce your total income assessed for tax.
 Reducing your gross earning figure can also help if your earnings are not far above the 20% threshold, or the earnings threshold for Children's Allowance.
 By using an allowance, such as your pension allowance, you can reduce your gross figure to below the 20% cut off point, avoiding having to pay 40% on anything above it, while providing for your financial future at the same time.

-You can also use your allowances to help loved ones who are just over thresholds such as the Child Benefit Earning threshold or the 20% tax rate threshold.
+You can also use your allowances to help loved ones who are just over thresholds such as the Child Benefit Earnings threshold or the 20% tax rate threshold.
 Gifting them a larger sum which they place in their pension allows them to use up their pension allowance while reducing their taxable earnings by that same amount.
 It can also help reduce your estate for Inheritance Tax (IHT) purposes if that is something you are interested in doing.

 ISA/ Tax Free Savings Allowance